 - (a) Increments

-- (i) Subject to sub-clauses (b) (c) and (d) of this clause employees in the ASM and Tutorial Assistants' Grades will move one step after each year of service until reaching step 8.
+- (i) Subject to sub clauses (b) (c) and (d) of this clause employees in the ASM and Tutorial Assistants Grades will move one step after each year of service until reaching Step 8.

 - (ii) No increments will be paid to employees on probation.

-- (iii) Part-time and proportional ASMs become eligible for ASM increments on the basis of each year of equivalent fulltime tutoring.

 - (b) Advanced Increments

 - (i) A double or accelerated increment may be approved by the employer for:

 - meritorious performance

-- ensuring relativity within NMIT
+- ensuring relativity within the institute

 - retention

 - (ii) The new increment date is from the date of the advanced increment.

-- (c) Withholding of Increments
+(c) Withholding of Increments

-An increment may be withheld if in the employer's opinion an ASM's performance over the previous year has been unsatisfactory.
+An increment may be withheld if, following a documented process of performance improvement planning including transparent notice of areas of concern and requisite support to improve, an ASM's performance over the previous year has been deemed unsatisfactory.
 The employer will notify the ASM of the decision and the reasons for it.

-- (d) Progression from ASM Steps 8 through to 11 - (i) There will be a bar to progression beyond step 8. - (ii) To progress to step 9 an academic staff member will need to have: - completed 12 months on ASM step 8 - completed probation and verified that the standards specified under ASM in Schedule C have continued to be met.
-The verification process will be undertaken by the appropriate manager and the staff member.
+- (d) Progression from ASM Steps 8 through to the maximum step within the ASM Grade - (i) There will be a bar to progression beyond step 8. - (ii) To progress to step 9 an ASM will need to have: - completed 12 months on ASM step 8; and

-- used the professional development opportunities provided by clause 7.3 - completed tutor training as per clause 7.2

-All ASMs who meet these criteria will move to step 9

-- (iii) Where an ASM has been prevented from complying with the last two criteria in (d) (ii) above by the employer's failure to make necessary provision according to the Agreement these criteria will not apply. - (iv) Movement to ASM step 10 will be on completion of 12 months' service on step 9 and to ASM step 11 on completion of 12 months' service on step 10.
+- where an ASM has been required to undergo a probationary period, completed such period, and demonstrated to the satisfaction of the employer that he/she has continued to meet the standards specified under the ASM Grade in Schedule B. The verification process will be undertaken by the appropriate manager and the staff member; and - used the professional development opportunities provided by clause 7.3; and Subject to clause 4.3.1(c), all ASMs who meet these criteria will move to step 9. - (iii) Where an employee has been prevented from complying with the professional development opportunities in (d) (ii) above by the employer's failure to make necessary provision according to the agreement, this criterion will not apply. - (iv) Subject to clause 4.3.1(c), movement to ASM step 10 will be on completion of 12 months service on step 9 and to ASM step 11 on completion of 12 months service on step 10.

-4.3.2 Progression to the SASM Grade
+4.3.2 Appointment and Progression to the SASM Grade

-Progression to the SASM Grade will be upon verification of the attainment and application of the appropriate SASM skills and attributes set out in Schedule C. Verification will be carried out according to policy and procedures developed and reviewed under Schedule A.
+Appointment and progression to the SASM Grade will be upon verification of the attainment and application of the appropriate SASM skills and attributes set out in Schedule C. Verification will be carried out according to policy and procedures developed and reviewed in consultation with TEU.